 Both natural environments and those heavily influenced and altered by human activities are ever-changing.
 This programme will allow you to explore the unique specialisms within our physical geography and environmental science research team, and to work closely on a specialist topic with an expert in your chosen field of interest.
 The support available is on a one-to-one basis and culminates in a substantial MSc dissertation.
 This can take the form of a traditional monograph, a research report or two draft manuscripts intended for publication in an international, peer-reviewed journal.
 This programme is ideal for those looking to continue on to PhD research or to work independently, for example, as a consultant.

 Which topics can I study?

-Projects available from our Earth Surface Science specialists change every year and a full list is available on the School of Geography website.
+Projects available from our Earth Surface Science specialists change every year and a full list of research topics is available here.
 Recent topics have included:

 - environmental impact of historical landfill